Waste Transfer Stations

 How much will it cost?

-Many items can be taken to the transfer station for free, while some items attract a fee.
+A number of items can be taken to the transfer station for free, while some items attract a fee.

 EFTPOS facilities are available.